Ford Escort RS Cosworth: Development

 Two main versions were produced; The initial 2,500 units were "homologation specials" used to fulfil FIA accreditation for Group A and were completed by January 1, 1993.
 These vehicles were fitted with a Garrett T3/T04B Hybrid turbo and air/water intercooler (this is a hybrid consisting of a Garrett T04B compressor wheel combined with a Garrett T3 turbine, also known as T34).
 All of the 2,500 homologation cars included the water injection system under the rear passenger seat.
 This was non-functioning and was in place to demonstrate water injection capability for the Group A regulations.

-Due to high demand, Ford kept the large turbo version in production until June 1994 even though the homologation number of 2,500 had been full-filled.
+Due to high demand, Ford kept the large turbo version in production until June 1994 even though the homologation number of 2,500 had been fulfilled.

 From June 1994, the second generation model was produced featuring a smaller Garrett T25 turbocharger and a revised engine management system; the original Weber-Marelli IAW P8 installation was replaced by Ford EEC IV.
 The ignition system now came with a single coil per cylinder compared to the static ignition arrangement found in the original version (no distributor was used).
 To improve cooling, larger piston oil squirters were fitted.
 Although the peak power was reduced by 5 PS (6 bhp; 3 KW), these changes aided drivability for non-competitive use.

 The "small turbo" models can be visually identified with a black and silver camshaft & ignition coil cover as opposed to the blue of the larger turbo model and are known as YPT.
 Production stopped in early 1996 as the model was unable to meet new EU drive-by noise regulations.